dellacortelab/t4ss/README.md

 The workaround I'm using is modifying the names in the martini_v3.0.0_ions_v1.itp from NA and CL to NA+ and CL- in both [moleculetype] and [atoms].
 We can probably combine them into a single Ions group, but haven't tested that

+# Combining models
+To create larger systems from smaller, already tested systems, simply combine the CG models using cat or obabel.
+Make sure to keep track of which order you combine the models in, so that you can input the molecules in the .top file in the correct order.
+(obabel will automatically label which parts came from which file, so that can be helpful for ordering things).
+.itps should be able to be reused from smaller systems to combined systems, just copy them over.

+After the CG models are combined, continue with the same procedure, starting with the insane.py step

+NOTE:
+Some models may introduce clashes by combining them together.
+This is where user judgement comes into play.
+Either delete or move problematic chains, or otherwise move models until the run successfully makes it past the equilibration phase.

+NOTE:
+Sometimes when combining CG models, the system.gro and system.top will have different #'s of atoms.
+This isn't very consistent, and I'm not sure where it's coming from.
+My best guess would be copying the wrong cg and/or itp files.
+If this happens, my best suggestion is just restarting by copying the correct files again and running from insane.

+# Steps
+1. Create model file, with < 99,999 Atoms
+    1a. (if necessary) Fix structure/side chains/missing atoms
+2. Martinize structure(s) (using martinize.sh)
+    2a.
+(If using multiple structures) Combine structures, keeping track of molecule order 2b.
+Use rename.sh to rename molecule names within .itp files
+3. Solvate using insane.py on cg file
+4. Fill out .top file with .itp includes and molecule names
+5. Create index.ndx file with gmx make_ndx
+6. Copy all necessary files (including .mdp files) to simulation directory, if desired 6a.
+Double check all paths are correct, especially paths to .itps in .top file
+7. Start simulation using submit.sh (modify dssp path within submit.sh first)
+8. Pray everything works :)